This page includes Amazon affiliate links.

 don’t automatically assume that your child will view it the same way.

-Try to keep your negative emotions between adults and let them
+Try to keep your negative emotions between adults and let your kids

 figure out how they feel about it.
 I’ve heard of so many kids who